NC Senate and House pass $1.1B COVID-19 relief package that includes 'Extra Credit Grant' for families

 "Parents are facing an unexpected financial burden from school closures.
 Expenses like child care, supplemental learning materials, lost wages, and more are adding up," Sen. Joyce Krawiec, R-Forsyth, said, "The Republican-controlled legislature voted to provide those parents with some relief."

+Moore was pleased that the general assembly was able to quickly pass the measure.

-"We left a lot of money on the table because we knew there will be things that come up between now and some point later that we're going to have to fill in," House Speaker Tim Moore (R-Cleveland County) said at an afternoon news conference.
+"We left a lot of money on the table because we knew there will be things that come up between now and some point later that we're going to have to fill in," Moore said at a Wednesday afternoon news conference.

 The later, thus, is now, and HB1105 includes $440 million to send every North Carolina household with at least one child a one-time check of $335.